Armin-1337/Citi-Bike-Analytics/README.md

 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Through the team's efforts, each month bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have a number of questions on the program, so my task is to build a set of data reports to provide the answers.
+Data contains information from 2015-2020.

 ## Procedure